MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 ## KustoQueuedIngestClient exceptions

 `KustoQueuedIngestClient` ingests data by uploading messages to an Azure queue.
-If any error occurs before and during the queueing process, an `IngestClientAggregateException`is thrown at the end of the execution with a collection of `IngestClientException` that contains the source that wasn't posted to the queue (for every failure).
+If an error occurs before or during the queueing process, an `IngestClientAggregateException` is thrown at the end of the process.
+The thrown exception includes a collection of `IngestClientException`, that contains the source of each failure, and hadn't been posted to the queue.
 The error that occurred while attempting to post the message is also thrown.

 ### Posting to queue failures with a file or blob as a source